eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

 The intercept is 166.9 and the slope is 0.31.
 What does that actually mean?
 It means a baby (age 0) would be expected to have on average a serum cholesterol of 166.9 mg/dl.
 For every yearly increase in age, mean serum cholesterol is expected to increase by 0.31 mg/dl.
 These results are significant with a p-value < 0.001.
 We can reject the null hypothesis and say that mean serum cholesterol is significantly higher in older individuals.
+The Multiple R-squared value tells us that about 4% of the variability in cholesterol is explained by age.

 We can further get confidence intervals for these values to say that 95% of the time we expect the cholesterol of a baby to fall within 158.5-175.3 mg/dl, or that we are 95% confident that the difference in mean cholesterol associated with a one year increase in age is between 0.16 and 0.46 mg/dl.